rkt/rkt/Documentation/networking.md

 ```

 ### Supported CNI_ARGS
-This is not documented yet, except for the example that follows a couple lines down.
+This is not documented yet.
 Please follow [this issue on CNI](https://github.com/appc/cni/issues/56) to track the progress of the documentation.